FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+Feedback:
-  Vikram, James, Jackson Feedback: Vik: make the text more readable - possibly display the text on different pages.
+ Vikram, James, Jackson Feedback:
+ Vik: make the text more readable - possibly display the text on different pages.
 Make it bigger and separated.
-James: truncate the values so it is more easily readable.
-JAckson create a limit of youve drinken too much.
+ James: Truncate the values so it is more easily readable.
+ Jackson: create a limit of when you've drinken too much.

 # Lab 2 Part 2